rak9b/hackthon-2025.-o-/README.md

-Yes, all the features and conditions you've provided are met in the implementation I've shared.
+ all the features and conditions you've provided are met in the implementation I've shared.
 The codebase includes:

 1. **User Authentication and Authorization**:
    - Secure JWT authentication with refresh tokens